 Transfer credit is not accepted from institutions lacking regional accreditation, including professional programs and vocational institutions.
-Transfer of credits from new colleges or universities which are seeking regional accreditation is dependent upon the review of the course syllabus, as determined by the Dean of the appropriate school, with approval by the Vice President for Academics.
+Transfer of credits from new colleges or universities which are seeking regional accreditation is dependent upon the review of the course syllabus, as determined by the Dean or Associate Provost, with approval by the Vice President for Academics.